The new buffet experience is complemented by an unbeatable panoramic view of Shanghai through our floor-to-ceiling windows at ON56.

 With superlative views overlooking the Shanghai skyline, Club Jin Mao restaurant is designed around traditional Chinese elements and contemporary abstract patterns.
 Club Jin Mao has six private rooms, with the largest capable of seating up to 40 guests.
 Each of the private rooms is named after a Chinese figure, and accompanied by miniature tower decorations.

-Located at the pinnacle of the Jin Mao tower at Grand Hyatt Shanghai, guests can relax with sky-high tapas selections and specially make cocktails and snacks.
-With a spectacular 360-degree view of Shanghai from the 87th floor, it also features a great collection of champagnes and sparkling wines by the glass, savory snacks, and DJ performances.
+Located at the pinnacle of the Jin Mao tower at Grand Hyatt Shanghai, guests can relax with specially make cocktails and snacks.
+With a spectacular 360-degree view of Shanghai from the 87th floor, it also features a great collection of champagnes and sparkling wines by the glass, savory snacks, etc.

 Artistic flair meets gourmet cuisine at Impression Gallery and Dining, Grand Hyatt Shanghai’s bright new addition to its food and beverage venues, presenting an extraordinary interpretation of a fusion of classical art and cultural, artistic homage.